![]() |

 Click here to see selected publications by faculty in this division.

-The Surgical Oncology Division is responsible for the care of patients with breast cancer, gastrointestinal malignancies, soft tissue sarcomas, and melanomas.
-Residents assigned to rotations on the surgical oncology service participate in the preoperative evaluation and diagnosis of patients with various types of tumors.
-Residents participate in the staging, planning and implementation of multimodality therapy, as well as the performance of definitive cancer operations including extensive exenterative resections.
-Postoperative management, rehabilitation, selection of patients for adjuvant therapy, and follow up are additional important aspects of cancer management in which residents are expected to participate.
+The Upper Gastrointestinal and General Oncologic Surgery Group is responsible for the care of patients with upper gastrointestinal malignancies, soft tissue sarcomas, and melanoma.
+Residents assigned to rotations on this oncology service participate in the preoperative evaluation and diagnosis of patients with various types of tumors.
+Residents participate in the staging, planning, and implementation of multimodality therapy, as well as the performance of definitive cancer operations including extensive exenterative resections.
+Postoperative management, rehabilitation, selection of patients for adjuvant therapy, and follow-up are additional important aspects of cancer management in which residents are expected to participate.

-In the overall care of patients with cancer, the surgical oncology team works closely with the attending staff of several other departments and divisions, including medical oncology, radiation oncology, pathology, radiology, gastrointestinal medicine, and gynecologic oncology.
+In the overall care of patients with cancer, our surgical oncology team works closely with the attending staff of several other departments and divisions, including medical oncology, radiation oncology, pathology, radiology, gastrointestinal medicine, and gynecologic oncology.
 There are numerous teaching conferences concerned with oncology, among which are the surgical oncology rounds, multimodality tumor board, and mammographic-pathologic correlation conference.
 As patients treated by the surgical oncology team have the opportunity to participate in national cooperative clinical trials, residents are able to gain an especially broad experience in the management of patients with cancer.

 Click here to see selected publications by faculty in this division.